 entities are found together in only 10% of cases.

-Good question!
-Truth is, experts are still unsure.
-Scientists agree there is a link between the condition and the various hormones including estrogen, progesterone, prolactin, and follicle stimulating hormone and studies suggest inbalances of any of these may trigger the condition.
-Studies also claim risk factors include childbirth, tubal ligations, Caesarean sections, and termination of pregnancy.
+Scientists agree there is a link between the condition and the various hormones including estrogen, progesterone, prolactin, and follicle stimulating hormone and studies suggest imbalances of any of these may trigger the condition.
+Historical studies also claim risk factors include childbirth, tubal ligations, Caesarean sections, and termination of pregnancy.

-In my research to date, I have established there appears to be a strong link with over production of estrogen.
-This is an area which I am eager to investigate further and am currently working on personally omitting certain types of plastics from of all places - the fridge, since scientists are concerned that even at low levels, these can leach estrogen mimicking chemicals into beverage bottles and food containers.
+In my research to date, I have established there appears to be a strong link with the over production of estrogen.
+It is known that the adenomyoma are estrogen dependent and that women with adenomyosis should avoid estrogen of all types - synthetic and naturally occuring.
+Even at low levels, estrogen mimicking chemicals can come from beverage bottles and food containers.
 The consensus is that they may work together with the body’s own estrogen to increase the risk of breast cancer and other estrogen dependant conditions, of which adenomyosis is one.
-My thought process is, estrogen is essential if it can be produced naturally for a healthy body, however any excess cannot be a good thing?
+My thought process: estrogen is essential if it can be produced naturally and helps maintain a healthy - well-balanced body, however any excess estrogen cannot be a good thing for someone with adenomyosis.

 Because many women who have adenomyosis may have other conditions, it is difficult to tell precisely what role adenomyosis may play in fertility problems.
-However, some studies have shown that adenomyosis may contribute to infertility.
-More research is needed into this area, and if you are currently aware of any work currently being carried out in this arena, we would be very interested to learn more.
+However, studies have shown that adenomyosis may contribute to infertility and more generally, as the uterus becomes larger is it less likely to be able to accommodate for growth and stretch as easily.
+More women are coming forward giving evidence of failed IVF attempts and miscarriage.
+Research is very much needed into this area, and if you are currently aware of any work currently being carried out in this arena, we would all be very interested to learn more.